Daniel is passionate about securing compensation and rehabilitation support for victims of substandard medical care.

 Mrs T was a 28 year old self-employed conference organiser and a photographer for a local magazine.
 At the time of injury she was married with 2 children.
 She had suffered from low back pain for around 2 years.

 On 5 July 2009, whilst staying with family, Mrs T suffered an episode of severe low back pain and was taken by ambulance to Hospital.
-Despite the clinicians’ suspicions that one of the discs of cartilage in the spine was damaged and pressing on the nerves and a plan that she should have an MRI scan, she was discharged on 6 July 2009 without an MRI scan having been performed.
+The clinician suspected that one of the discs of cartilage in the spine was damaged and pressing on the nerves and a plan that she should have an MRI scan.
+Despite this, she was discharged on 6 July 2009 without an MRI scan having been performed.
 Following her discharge, she returned home.

 Mrs T instructed Medical Negligence Solicitors to investigate whether the care provided by first the Hospital Trust was of an acceptable standard.
 Her Solicitors’ investigation, assisted by independent medical expert evidence, indicated that there had been substandard care by the Hospital in not arranging an MRI on 6 July 2009.
 Had an MRI been performed, it was likely that decompression surgery would have taken place at that stage.